SMC242/uni-notes/soc/Authors/Norbert Elias.md

 - Ignores the functions of civilised things in society
 	- Football has become very profitable.
 It is a business now
 	- A common set of rules has allowed the sport to become international
-	- This benefits team owners as they make lots of money
+	- This benefits team owners as they make lots of moneymoney